 4.2 Integrating renewable and distributed energy resources

 Smart grid connectivity and communications overcome the problem of handling self-generated electrical energy.
 With rising energy costs and ever-greater environmental sensitivity, more and more individuals and companies are taking it upon themselves to generate their own electricity from renewable energy sources, such as wind or solar.
-As a result it is often difficult, expensive, or even impossible to connect distributed renewable energy sources to the grid.
-Furthermore, even where renewable energy is fed back into the grid, the present distribution grids around the world have no way of anticipating or reacting to this backflow of electricity.
+As a result it was often difficult, expensive, or even impossible to connect distributed renewable energy sources to the grid.
+Furthermore, even where renewable energy was fed back into the grid, the distribution grids around the world had no way of anticipating or reacting to this backflow of electricity.
+Techniques involving net metering will assist in the integration of disparate renewable energy sources in the grid.
+Decentralized generation and distribution of energy is one of the new capabilities enabled by the smart grid.

 Smart grid offers the solution by communicating back to the control centre how much energy is required and how much is being input from the self-generator sources.
 The main generating capacity can then be balanced to take account of the additional inflow when meeting demand.
 Because smart grid enables this to happen in real time, utility companies can avoid problems arising from the unpredictability of renewable energy sources.
-The recent report for the California Energy Commission on the Value of Distribution Automation, prepared by Energy and Environmental Economics, Inc. (E3), and EPRI Solutions, Inc., stated that the value of such distributed electric storage capable of being managed in real time (such as a battery or plug-in vehicles) would be increased by nearly 90% over a similar asset that is not connected by a smart grid
+The recent report for the California Energy Commission on the Value of Distribution Automation, prepared by Energy and Environmental Economics, Inc. (E3), and EPRI Solutions, Inc., stated that the value of such distributed electric storage capable of being managed in real time (such as a battery or plug-in vehicles) would be increased by nearly 90% over a similar asset that is not connected by a smart grid.

 4.3 Providing a resilient network